Cold Sore Dermatologist in Boca Raton and Delray Beach

 barnett-dermatology-1.jpg

-Dr. Channing Barnett Is a Princeton Trained Dermatologist and Cold Sores Expert
+Dr. Channing Barnett Is a Princeton-Trained Dermatologist and Cold Sore Expert in Boca Raton and Delray Beach

 Educated and trained at Princeton University, Albert Einstein College of Medicine and Columbia University Medical Center, Dr. Channing Barnett, M.D has been practicing since 2009.
 She is board certified by the American Board of Dermatology with particular expertise in dermatologic and cosmetic surgery.
 Dr. Channing Barnett believes in maintaining the healthiest skin possible by using minimally invasive procedures for maximum skin care results and long-term benefits.
 She is the daughter of the late Dr. Jay G. Barnett who practiced dermatology on the Upper East Side of New York City for 45+ years.